hashicorp/terraform-provider-google/website/docs/r/google_kms_key_ring_iam.html.markdown

 IAM member imports use space-delimited identifiers; the resource in question, the role, and the account.
 This member resource can be imported using the `key_ring_id`, role, and account e.g.

 ```
-$ terraform import google_kms_key_ring_iam_member.key_ring_iam "your-project-id/location-name/key-ring-name roles/viewer foo@example.com"
+$ terraform import google_kms_key_ring_iam_member.key_ring_iam "your-project-id/location-name/key-ring-name roles/viewer user:foo@example.com"
 ```

 IAM binding imports use space-delimited identifiers; the resource in question and the role.
-This binding resource can be imported using the `key_ring_id`, role, and account e.g.
+This binding resource can be imported using the `key_ring_id` and role, e.g.

 ```
 $ terraform import google_kms_key_ring_iam_binding.key_ring_iam "your-project-id/location-name/key-ring-name roles/viewer"